“God, I am fucking tired; why do I do this?”

-I sat alone in my room as I stared blankly into my laptop screen, I came to realize that I had been staring at images for the last few hours, but remembered nothing.
+I sat alone in my room as I stared blankly at my laptop screen; I came to realize that I had been staring at images for the last few hours but remembered nothing.

 “What am I doing?
 I am wasting so much of my life.
 On what?
 Fucking forgettable images that bring me fleeting joy.”

 I scrunched my face and scratched my head.